Carlota Castrejana

 María Carlota Castrejana Fernández (born 25 April 1973 in Logroño) is a female triple jumper from Spain.
 Her personal best jump is 14.60 metres, achieved at the 2005 Mediterranean Games in Almería.
 This is the current national record.

 Castrejana has the uncommon achievement of having competed at major championships not only in her main sport triple jump, but also in the high jump at the 1995 World Indoor Championships and long jump at the 2002 European Indoor Championships.
-She even competed in basketball at the 1992 Summer Olympics.
+She also competed in basketball at the 1992 Summer Olympics.